-We have some suggestions for how this policy could be revised to ensure energy development that is approved by planning decisions is genuinely low carbon and net zero:
+That said, we have some suggestions for how this policy could be revised to ensure energy development that is approved is genuinely low carbon and net zero:

-• As drafted, Local Development Plans under Policy 19a should be realising an area's full renewable energy potential.
+- As drafted, Local Development Plans under Policy 19a should be realising an area's full renewable energy potential.
 However, this could create unnecessary trade-offs between land uses with missed opportunities to restore peatlands and woodlands which would be in the interests of nature recovery, climate resilience and human wellbeing.
-To avoid this risk and potential policy conflict, we suggest Local Development Plans should be identifying the areas in their Local Authority where the renewable energy potential can be realised whilst at the same time identifying areas for safeguarding for nature's recovery.

-• In current National Planning Policy the onshore spatial framework has guided where onshore wind can be sited.
-This has been useful for ensuring consistency of interpretation and decision making at Local Authority and Scottish Ministerial levels.
+To avoid this risk and potential policy conflict, we suggest Local Development Plans should be identifying the areas in their Local Authority where the renewable energy potential can be realised whilst at the same time identifying areas for safeguarding for nature's recovery. - In current National Planning Policy the onshore spatial framework has guided where onshore wind can be sited.
+This has been useful for ensuring consistency of interpretation and decision making at Local Authority and Scottish Ministerial levels whilst enabling the expansion of onshore wind.
 We strongly recommend that a spatial approach for onshore wind is clearly stated and retained in NPF4.
-This could be achieved by incorporating the same grouping of areas as those that feature in Table 1 of SPP2 (i.e. areas that are not appropriate for onshore wind, are only appropriate in some circumstances and are appropriate).
-It could be developed further by Regional Spatial Strategies but would provide a common start point for every Local Development Plan.

-• For Policy 19a to be consistent with Policy 8, which requires an 'infrastructure first' approach to planning, we suggest incorporating a preferential planning hierarchy which prioritises 1) repowering existing wind farms; 2) extending them; and 3) support for energy development clusters before new development on greenfield sites (the draft NPF4 glossary contains a definition for brownfield and we suggest, for completeness, that it includes a definition for greenfield too).

-• To aid clarity and consistent interpretation of Policy 19d, which states environmental and landscape impact assessments are needed, reference should be made to Wild Land Area impact assessments as an assessment consideration within the Landscape and Visual Impact Assessment.

-• It would be helpful if Policy 19 could steer developers on the integration of different types of green energy development and how an infrastructure first approach will direct the concentration of development together.
-For example, the policy as drafted is missing any reference to pumped hydro storage despite this development type being listed for National Development status.

-• This policy as drafted is missing references to decentralising green energy.
+This could be achieved by reiterating the presumption against development in Wild Land Areas (Policy 32i) and peatlands (Policy 33c) in Policy 19.
+Or it could be achieved by incorporating into Policy 19 the same, or similar, tiered grouping of areas as those that feature in current Scottish Planning Policy (areas not appropriate for onshore wind, areas that are only appropriate in some circumstances and areas that are appropriate). - For Policy 19a to be consistent with Policy 8, which requires an 'infrastructure first' approach to planning, we suggest incorporating a preferential planning hierarchy which prioritises 1) repowering existing wind farms; 2) extending them; and 3) support for energy development clusters before new development on greenfield sites (the draft NPF4 glossary contains a definition for brownfield and we suggest, for completeness, that it includes a definition for greenfield too). - To aid clarity and consistent interpretation of Policy 19d, which states environmental and landscape impact assessments are needed, we suggest reference be made to Wild Land Area impact assessments as an assessment consideration within the Landscape and Visual Impact Assessment.
+If reference is not appropriate in NPF4 then we suggest Wild Land Impact Assessments are referred to in Local Development Planning guidance. - It would be helpful if Policy 19 could steer developers on the integration of different types of green energy development and how an infrastructure first approach will direct the concentration of development together.
+For example, the policy as drafted is missing any reference to pumped hydro storage despite this development type being listed for National Development status. - This policy as drafted is missing references to decentralising green energy.
 By the same token it is missing National Planning Policy support for community renewable energy development.
-Part 1 of the NPF4 draft introduced spatial principles for Scotland To build a climate-conscious and nature-positive future, our strategy and the policies that support its delivery are based on six overarching principles.'
+Part 1 of the NPF4 draft introduced spatial principles for Scotland 'To build a climate-conscious and nature-positive future, our strategy and the policies that support its delivery are based on six overarching principles.'
 These six principles include three that should be reflected in Policy 19: decentralising energy networks and building local circular economies, balanced development to enable more people to live in rural and island areas, and a just transition principle.

-Policy 20: Zero waste :

-Policy 21: Aquaculture :
+Policy 21: Aquaculture